 Adeline Cuggia, MSc, CCGC

-Adeline Cuggia is a Canadian certified genetic counsellor and research coordinator working in cancer genetics research since 2015.
+Adeline Cuggia is a Canadian certified genetic counsellor and program manager working in cancer genetics research since 2015.
 Passionate about genetics and research, she studied molecular biology at Université de Sherbrooke and did multiple research internships in Sherbrooke and Vancouver before completing her Master’s degree in Genetic Counseling at Université de Montréal in 2014.
 She is specialized in pancreatic cancer genetics and surveillance of individuals at high-risk for pancreatic cancer and has expertise in patient registry and clinical trial management.
 She is also a creative person who enjoys playing music, reading, and roleplaying games in her free time.

 Clinical Research Coordinators